No-Fail Perennials of the Pacific Northwest

-Add these old-fashioned favorites to your yard; they're among the easiest perennials you can grow.
+Add these old-fashioned, low-maintenance perennials to your yard.
+They’re among the easiest you can grow.

-If you're like us, you want a great-looking landscape that's not a lot of work to keep up.
-While it sounds like a challenge, it may not be as tough as you think.
-Pick the right plants and you can enjoy a colorful, almost carefree yard.
-We've pulled together some of the easiest-to-grow perennials in the Pacific Northwest.
-These old-fashioned favorites are so reliable, you may see them thriving in yards where no one's cared for them in years.
-Grow them so you can have the best-looking yard in your neighborhood.
+If you’re like us, you want great-looking, low-maintenance plants.
+That may not be as tough to accomplish as you think.
+Pick the right plants, and you’ll enjoy a colorful, almost carefree yard.
+We’ve pulled together some of the perennials that are the easiest to grow in the Pacific Northwest, and sure to give you the best-looking garden in your neighborhood.

-Shasta daisy's simple cheery flowers, with a sunny yellow center surrounded by crisp white petals, are perfect for creating a ton of garden charm.
-We love it because it's more than just pretty; it's a great cut flower and it attracts butterflies all summer long.
+Shasta daisy's simple, cheery flowers, with a sunny yellow center surrounded by crisp white petals, are perfect for creating garden charm.
+We love this flower because it's more than just pretty, it's a great cut flower and it attracts butterflies all summer long.

 Plant Name: Leucanthemum x superbum